intel/tsffs/docs/src/fuzzing/compatibility.md

 ### Testing Micro Checkpoints

-As an example, let's consider the x86 QSP platform model that ships with SIMICS and the Hello World EFI [example](../examples/hello-world/).
+As an example, let's consider the x86 QSP platform model that ships with SIMICS and the Hello World EFI [example](../../../examples/tests/x86_64-uefi/).
 The process for fuzzing this target software follows the basic flow:

 1. Boot the x86 QSP BIOS with the QSP x86 hdd boot script, with a minimal boot disk
-2. Upload the HelloWorld.efi EFI app using the SIMICS agent (for most real targets, we would just boot an image that has our target software EFI app already included).
+2. Upload the test.efi EFI app using the SIMICS agent (for most real targets, we would just boot an image that has our target software EFI app already included).
-3. Run the HelloWorld.efi EFI app we uploaded
+3. Run the test.efi EFI app we uploaded
-4. While running, the HelloWorld.efi target software code reaches our start harness, which triggers the beginning of the fuzzing loop by taking a micro checkpoint.
+4. While running, the test.efi target software code reaches our start harness, which triggers the beginning of the fuzzing loop by taking a micro checkpoint.
 The fuzzer continues execution of the target software.
 5. While running, either a fault is encountered or the software reaches the stop